usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/Sprint-3/Defining Success for your Digital Services Acquisition.md

 When stakeholders and reviewers see that you’ve accounted for **practical limits** and **internal realities**, it builds **confidence** in your approach.

-In digital service procurements, this matters even more
+In digital service procurements, this matters even more.

 Understanding the landscape of constraints during the discovery phase isn’t just about designing a better acquisition—it’s about building: